Frequently Asked Questions:

 What happens to my share if I go on vacation?

-You may have a friend or relative pick up your share the week you are unavailable or you may have us donate your share.
+You are encouraged to have a friend or relative pick up your share the week you are unavailable or you may have us donate your share.
 Please let us know before the pick up day if you cannot find someone to pick up for you.

 Can CSA shareholders pick their own vegetables?

 There are a few items that we leave in the fields for you to Pick Your Own (PYO).
 These items will be posted on the board when they area available.
-These items may include: husk cherries, tomatillos and nasturtiums (spicy edible flowers)
+These items may include: husk cherries, tomatillos, grape leaves, and nasturtiums (spicy edible flowers)

 Do I get fruit in my share?